space-wizards/docs/src/en/proposals/notafet-atmos.md

     - Heaters and freezers are the only "true" unary devices.
 Even vents/scrubbers which appear unary actually operate on flow from the tile atmosphere into the pipe net.

-- **Make heaters and freezers thermodynamically sound.** Keeping a station properly heated or cooled is actually a substantial real-life problem.
-Because of the existence of generators like the TEG, keeping things thermodynamically balanced is also a great way to prevent infinite power hacks.
+- ~~**Make heaters and freezers thermodynamically sound.** Keeping a station properly heated or cooled is actually a substantial real-life problem.
+Because of the existence of generators like the TEG, keeping things thermodynamically balanced is also a great way to prevent infinite power hacks.~~ (implemented as a part of [atmos speedup](https://github.com/space-wizards/space-station-14/pull/22372))

 ## New Stuff